jingram80024/jingram80024/README.md

 ## A Little About Me
 <samp align="center">
 An Electrical Engineering Instructor transitioning out of the Navy and pursuing work in electrical engineering.
 Graduated with an Electrical Engineering degree from the University of Tennessee at Chattanooga.
-I’m interested in power electronics and controls, embedded systems, and Internet of Things.
+Interested in power electronics and controls, embedded systems, and Internet of Things.
 </samp>

 ## Languages